jsign/verkle-vs-patricia/README.md

-# keccak-vs-pedersen
+# Verkle Trie vs Merkle Patricia Trie explorations

-This repository contains some benchmarks that are part of [Verkle Tries exploration about Keccak vs. Pedersen Commitments](https://hackmd.io/@jsign/verkle-tries-exploration-about-keccak-vs-pedersen-commitments).
+This repository contains multiple benchmarks that are relevant to compare a Merkle Patricia Trie with a Verkle Trie.